 You may belong to one industry but trade shows and conferences/events usually have specific demographics which is worth studying before deciding who from your company is best suited to engage and follow up with the visitors.
 Regions and titles within the company are good indicators – ideally, your team will speak the same ‘language’ as your clients/prospects.

 2. Get staffing levels right

 Think about your stand space and how many visitors it can comfortably accommodate.
-The number of meeting rooms, networking areas or demonstrations will help you identifying the right number of staff.
-Not all staff need to be on the stand at all time – having a few ‘stand-byers’ adds flexibility.
+The number of meeting rooms, networking areas or demonstrations will help you identify the right number of staff.
+Not all staff need to be on the stand at all time – having a few people on stand-by adds flexibility.

 Refresh your knowledge of your company’s whole product offering and make sure everyone is aligned on the messaging/campaigns etc. Don’t forget to include people who may not be on site but can still amplify your message via social media.